A healthy cash flow reserve ensures you won’t run out of cash! In addition, a cash reserve is useful in several scenarios:

 To sum up, what is cash reserve?
 Think of it as a short-term solution to a short-term issue, a buffer against the unforeseen and a slush fund to seize opportunities.
 Loans are better used to finance larger, planned expenditures such as capex.

-Subtract total expenses from total revenues to see the total amount of money that went toward business expenses over a certain period of time (what’s left is your ).
+Subtract total expenses from total revenues to see the total amount of money that went toward business expenses over a certain period of time (what’s left is your working capital).
 Then divide that figure by the number of months in the accounting period to determine your monthly cash burn rate:

 Total revenues – Total Expenses / Number of months in accounting period = Monthly cash burn